Florida State Road 869: History

 The Expressway, along with SW 10th Street west of I-95, was bannered as State Road 869 in 1995.

 The Sawgrass Expressway experienced its first toll hike on March 7, 2004, increasing the toll rate for non SunPass users to $2.00 for travel over the entire expressway, with SunPass users still using the original toll rates.

 Unlike most roads, the Sawgrass Expressway had a mascot, a swamp frog named Cecil B. Sawgrass, who appeared on signs greeting motorists entering the tollway southbound from State Road 845 (Powerline Road), as well as various road signs on the expressway.
 Signs featuring Cecil are becoming rare, as newer expressway signage uses only the standard TOLL 869 shield.
 In October 2005, Hurricane Wilma damaged the expressway's welcome sign, resulting in its removal during cleanup.

 Between 2008 and 2009, the expressway was widened from four lanes to six lanes, and was converted to open-road tolling at the Sunrise and Deerfield toll plazas, as well as on exit and entrance ramps, eliminating the need for toll plazas for SunPass users on the toll road.
 Traditional toll booths for cash customers were still accessible on the right side of the plaza areas.

 On June 24, 2012, toll rates were raised on the Sawgrass Expressway, with rates going up on average about a quarter at each tolling area for both cash and SunPass customers.
 Rates were risen slightly again for SunPass customers on July 1, 2013, with cash prices staying at their 2012 rates, and are the toll rates as of January 2014.

 The Sawgrass Expressway eliminated cash tolls on April 19, 2014, charging vehicles by SunPass or license plate information.
 Toll gantries replaced the shuttered toll booths at plazas and exits.

 The Sawgrass Expressway from Sunrise to Florida's Turnpike is being widened from six to 10 lanes in the mid to late 2020's.

 As of 2024, the FDOT is in the design phase for the SW 10th Street Connector Project, which will provide elevated tolled express lanes and upgrade street level traffic, much like I-595 and SR 84, about 15 miles south.
 The connector was added to the Moving Florida Forward project in 2023.
-Construction is expected to start by the end of 2024.
+Construction is expected to start by 2026.
 The connector will carry the Sawgrass Expressway shield.
-After its estimated completion in 2031, the Sawgrass Expressway will be an expressway from Sunrise to I-95.
+After its estimated completion in 2032, the Sawgrass Expressway will be an expressway from Sunrise to I-95.